 wage supports for child care staff, such as recruitment and retention bonuses or wage supplements; and

-supply-building incentives or materials for new or current providers who offer nontraditional hour child care or serve children in underserved areas (such as child care deserts) and/or vulnerable populations, such as infants and toddlers, children with disabilities, and English-language learners.
+supply-building incentives or materials for new or current providers who offer nontraditional hour child care or serve children in underserved areas (such as child care deserts) and/or vulnerable populations, such as infants and toddlers, children with disabilities, and English-language learners

-NLF: Boards must be aware that CCQ- and CQF-funded activities must be demonstrably responsive to child care providers’ specific needs as validated by data collection and/or consultation with the local child care committee or other representative child care stakeholders.
+NLF: Boards must inform staff that CCQ- and CQF-funded activities must be demonstrably responsive to child care providers’ specific needs as validated by data collection and/or consultation with the local child care committee or other representative child care stakeholders.

-NLF: Boards must not double-report across categories any expenditure that covers multiple categories; however, such expenditures may be divided across categories.
+NLF: Boards must not double report across categories any expenditure that covers multiple categories; however, such expenditures may be divided across categories.

 NLF: Except for Texas Rising Star mentor funds, Boards must report 2 percent CCQ and 4 percent CQF expenditures in the CDER system’s “378—Quality Improvement” category and within the applicable supplemental CCQ and CQF cost categories.
 Supplemental categories include the following: